vfarjood/Traffic_Estimator/README.md

 # Introduction

-In this work, we aim to predict the trafUic Ulow conditions in order to identify queues and potential bottlenecks.
-We intend to accomplish that by employing a full harvesting device, and using sub-sampling of the trafUic Ulow to achieve this goal, because we cannot use an acquisition device that runs continuously.
-We presumed that there are generally three different trafUic levels, Low, Medium, High.
-Even though a more precise classiUication could be the next goal for future work.
+In this work, we aim to predict the traffic flow conditions in order to identify queues and potential bottlenecks.
+We intend to accomplish that by employing a full harvesting device, and using sub-sampling of the traffic flow to achieve this goal, because we cannot use an acquisition device that runs continuously.
+We presumed that there are generally three different traffic levels, Low, Medium, High.
+Even though a more precise classification could be the next goal for future work.

 # Motivation